gitkraken/gk-dev-docs/gk-dev/gk-dev-single-sign-on.md

 ### Just-in-time provisioning (JIT)

-You can enable JIT on <a href="gitkraken.dev/settings/sso">gitkraken.dev/settings/sso</a>.
+You can enable JIT on <a href="https://gitkraken.dev/settings/sso">GitKraken.dev > Settings > SSO</a>.
 With JIT enabled, when a user logs in with SSO successfully and is not part of your organization, they will automatically join your organization and consume a license.
 You do need to have spare licenses available for this to work, if all licenses are used then the user will not join automatically even if JIT is on.

 ### SSO login experience